OTBProject/OTBDocs/docs/tutorial-chat-basics.md

 To change the minimum number of arguments for an existing command, you can use the command `!setMinArgs <command name> <min args>`, where `<min args>` is a whole number greater than or equal to 0, [as described earlier](#minimum-number-of-arguments-for-a-command).

-### Resetting the Count of a Command
+### Changing the Count of a Command

 The bot stores the number of times each command has been run.
-While changing the response of the command with `!command set` resets that count to 0, you can also reset it by running the command `!resetCount <command name>`.
+While changing the response of the command with `!command set` resets that count to 0, you can also reset it by running the command `!count reset <command name>`.

+Another way of resetting the count of a command is:

+* `!resetCount <command name>`

+For reference, the alias used there is:

+* `!resetCount='!count reset'`

+If you want to manually set the count of a command (perhaps someone accidentally reset the count), you can do so with the command `!count set <count> <command name>`, where `<count>` is a non-negative integer.

+If the count is only slightly off (if you're using a command as a counter and someone accidentally ran the command twice), then you can increase the count by 1 with the command `!count increment <command name>`, or decrease it by 1 with the command `!count decrement <command name>`.

+Another way of incrementing the count of a command is:

+* `!count inc <command name>`

+Another way of decrementing the count of a command is:

+* `!count dec <command name>`

 ### Listing Commands